- <div style="background-image:url(/live/image/gid/70/width/1600/height/300/crop/1/29880_header-reslife.rev.1450277456.jpg)"/>

 Suggest to your student that s/he revisit the roommate agreement with their roommate(s).
-If s/he have trouble confronting the situation suggest that s/he go and speak with a Resident Assistant (RA).
+If they have trouble confronting the situation suggest that they go and speak with a Resident Assistant (RA).
 RAs can provide support and help students communicate with their roommate(s).

 Updating the roommate agreement and working with the RA just isn’t working.
 My student is still having trouble with a roommate.
 What is the next step?

 If direct communication and revision of the roommate agreement are not working, the next step is to have the Residence Director attempt to mediate the conflict.
-Mediations are an opportunity for students to address concerns in a non-confrontational setting, with an unbiased mediator facilitating the conversation.
+Mediation is an opportunity for students to address concerns in a non-confrontational setting, with an unbiased mediator facilitating the conversation.
 The mediation will lead to the creation of a binding roommate contract.
 Violation of the roommate contract may result in further response from Residence Life staff including possible referral to the conduct process.
-Mediations are often quite successful at helping students learn to compromise and live together as respectful roommates.
+Mediation is often quite successful at helping students learn to compromise and live together as respectful roommates.

 What is the room change process?

 We ask that students remain in their room assignments until the end of the add/drop period before making a room change request.
-After the change of registration period, students may pick up and submit a Room Change Application.
+After the change of registration period, students may submit a Room Change Request online.
 Room changes are not guaranteed since all room changes are granted on a space available basis.
-Room Change Applications are available in the Office of Residence Life.

 My student is having trouble with study skills and test taking.
 Is there a place on campus where students can go for help?